 It is compulsory to wear a face mask in public.

 When crossing district borders, in some areas you may be required to self-isolate.
 Stay up to date with local news, as the situation is changing fast.

 Wondering how your travel insurance might be affected by the COVID-19 outbreak?
 Find answers to some of our common questions about COVID-19.

 Myanmar is preparing for Tropical Storm Pabuk as it makes its way westward into the Gulf of Thailand.
-The system is due to make landfall on the 3rd January in southern Thailand before continuing onwards to Myanmar, where it's likely to impact the country on January 4th.
+The system is due to make landfall on 3 January in southern Thailand before continuing onwards to Myanmar, where it's likely to impact the country on January 4th.

-Many towns and neighboring archepelagos in southern Myanmar will be impacted, with a high risk of heavy rainfall and coastal flooding.
+Many towns and neighboring archipelagos in southern Myanmar will be impacted, with a high risk of heavy rainfall and coastal flooding.
 The storm has already produced torrential rains and flooding in Vietnam and Cambodia.
-Meterologists are continually monitoring the storm system as there are concerns it could gather strength in the Gulf and evolve into a cyclone as it heads towards Thailand and Myanmar.
+Meteorologists are continually monitoring the storm system as there are concerns it could gather strength in the Gulf and evolve into a cyclone as it heads towards Thailand and Myanmar.